Kyle11493/hex-clock/README.md

 # hex-clock
 My take on the hex coloured clock which so many others have done.
-Mine is a bit different, since it adds a slight gradient to white which I believe is more sleek.
+A bit different though, since it adds a slight gradient to white which I think is more sleek.

 # Snapshots: